ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective.md

 IETF Trust alone or in partnership with the IETF LLC should conduct a community consultation concerning this issue and potential future changes in legal structure for the IETF Trust that would better protect those experts that serve the IETF Trust while also maintaining close alignment with the IETF._

-_Question during community review: What should the next steps be here?_
+_Question during community review (Respond at https://github.com/ietf-llc/IASA2-Retrospective/issues/7): What should the next steps be here?_

 **D. Other Gaps**

  \
 List any additional administrative, financial, legal, or operational gaps; areas of improvement; and any areas of under-specification or over-specification in IASA2 documents that the IETF LLC Board, IETF Secretariat, IETF Executive Director, or the IETF community perceive that have not already been addressed in prior sections of this document.

-_Questions during community review: What would you like to see here?
+_Questions during community review (Respond at https://github.com/ietf-llc/IASA2-Retrospective/issues/8): What would you like to see here?
 We did not have anything specific in mind but wanted to provide a more free-form section for comments that may not have fit in any of the prior sections.
 Also, how frequently should these retrospectives be performed in the future (perhaps every 2 - 3 years)?_